ztrpevski/frontend-exercise/README-en.md

 ## Assignment:
-Create a fork of this repo and setup a webapp wich a multiple-select-filter.
+Create a clone of this repo and setup a webapp wich a multiple-select-filter.
 See details below.
 Our goal is to get an idea of how you setup a webapp and overcome technical challenges.

 ## Given assets:
 * JSON file with data entries for the multi-select (470 items)